CMB Polarisation Signal Demodulation with a Rotating Half-Wave Plate: Conclusions

 We have tested both the classical lock-in demodulation technique (Frequency domain demodulation, FDD), in addition to a real-space ``time-domain" approach (Time domain demodulation, TDD), using five different scenarios in terms of the assumed noise properties and levels of instrumental systematic effects.

 In all cases, the lock-in method performed better than the TDD method in terms of the accuracy with which the $B$-mode power spectrum was recovered over the full range of angular scales measured.
 The only exception to this was the polarised $1/f$ noise case, where the level of recovery was very similar between the two approaches.
-(In this particular case, the heavily degraded precision of the recovery is driven by the polarised $1/f$ noise which is not modulated by the CRHWP).
+In this particular case, the heavily degraded precision of the recovery is driven by the polarised $1/f$ noise which is not modulated by the CRHWP.

-One persistent feature seen in the TDD approach, and which is not present in the FDD method, is a significant $E \rightarrow B$ leakage effect arising at intermediate multipoles $\ell\sim350$.
+One persistent feature seen in the TDD approach, and which is not present in the FDD method, is an $E \rightarrow B$ leakage effect arising at intermediate multipoles $\ell\sim350$.
 While we have yet to identify the origin of this effect, it is highly unlikely to be related to the approximation inherent in the TDD approach that the on-sky fields are taken to be constant over the demodulation timescale, $\tau_{\rm dm}$.
-Given the sampling frequency and scan speed used in our simulations, any effects associated with this approximation would be expected to manifest at much higher multipoles, $\ell > 5000$.
+Given the sampling frequency and scan speed used in our simulations, any effects associated with this approximation would be expected to manifest at much higher multipoles, $\ell > 2800$.

-In terms of the recovery of the signal on the relatively large angular scales where searches for primordial $B$-modes are focussed, we find that the FDD and TDD approaches perform equally well.
+In terms of the recovery of the signal on the relatively large angular scales where searches for primordial $B$-modes are focused, we find that the FDD and TDD approaches perform equally well.
 This offers a potentially powerful consistency check for future experiments targeting this signal and employing a CRHWP.

 We summarise these conclusions on the relative performance of the FDD and TDD methods in Figs.~\ref{fig:resi_bars} and \ref{fig:err_bars}.
-In Fig.~\ref{fig:resi_bars} we plot the residual between the mean recovered $B$-mode pseudo-$C_\ell$ power spectra and the theoretical prediction, for several of the experimental scenarios investigated.
+In Fig.~\ref{fig:resi_bars} we plot the residual between the mean recovered $B$-mode pseudo-$C_\ell$ and the theoretical prediction, for several of the experimental scenarios investigated.
 We present results averaged over both the full range of angular scales measured ($10 < \ell < 700$), and over a restricted low-$\ell$ range appropriate for primordial $B$-modes ($10 < \ell < 150$).
 Similarly, Fig.~\ref{fig:err_bars} shows the random errors in the recovered spectra for the same experimental scenarios and multipole ranges.